When Did Telehealth Start and How Has It Grown? A History

 Read More

-Telehealth, the delivery of health-related services and information via telecommunications technologies, has a surprisingly long history that dates back several decades.
-Its roots can be traced to the 1950s and 1960s, when healthcare providers began experimenting with telephone and radio transmissions to reach patients in remote areas.
+Telehealth started in the 1950s and 1960s, when healthcare providers first experimented with telephone and radio transmissions to reach patients in remote areas.
+The delivery of health-related services via telecommunications has since evolved from those early experiments into a global industry — and understanding that history helps explain why telehealth is so central to healthcare today.
 Early projects focused on providing medical consultations to rural populations who lacked access to specialized care.

 In the 1960s, NASA played a pivotal role in advancing telehealth by developing remote monitoring systems to support astronauts during space missions.
 This technology laid the groundwork for modern remote patient monitoring and telemedicine.
 Around the same time, hospitals and universities began establishing telemedicine programs to connect specialists with patients in underserved regions.